Byrniee/AI-Nanodegree/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: Constraint propagation is the idea of applying the same constraint multiple until the solution is found or the constraint stalls and no longer reduces the puzzle.
+A: Constraint propagation is the method of applying the same constraint multiple times until the solution is found or the constraint stalls and no longer reduces the puzzle.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?